The week in breach news

 South Korean conglomerate Kyowon confirmed a ransomware attack that disrupted its operations and may have exposed customer data.

 Kyowon Group, which operates across education, publishing, media and technology, detected abnormal activity in its network on January 10, 2025.
 The company immediately activated its incident response plan and isolated affected servers to stop the attack from spreading.
-Kyowon said there are signs that data may have leaked, though the full impact on customer information is still under investigation.
+Signs suggest data may have leaked, though the full impact on customer information is still under investigation.

-According to reports, the attackers gained access through an externally exposed server connected to the internet.
-From there, they moved into Kyowon’s internal systems, allowing ransomware to spread across multiple subsidiaries.
+According to reports, attackers gained access through an externally exposed server connected to the internet, then moved into Kyowon's internal systems, allowing ransomware to spread across multiple subsidiaries.

 Source